 Figure B4.
-Analysis of those forests which lie above the 95% percentile of SI{MAT} , depending on forest height.
-Lines indicate mean values of the subsamples and the gray bands indicate the inter quartile range.
-Figure a) shows the temperature sensitivity of productivity against forest height, analysing only Values above the 95% percentile b) to d) shows the change of the remaining forest properties within the subsamples.
+Analysis of those forests which lie above the 95% percentile of SI{MAT} , depending on forest height H{forest} .
+Lines indicate mean values of the subsamples and the grey bands indicate the inter quartile range.
+Figure a) shows the temperature sensitivity of productivity to forest height, analysing only values above the 95% percentile b) to d) shows the change of the remaining forest properties within the subsamples.

-B4 SI-values of single trees
+B4 SI values of single trees

-To understand the origin of the SI-values, we make the following considerations: An increase of 1% °C -1 always results in an increase of 8.6% of the respiration rate in the model (Fig. B5 b; Piao et al. (2010)).
-The positive effect of an temperature increase of 1% °C -1 on the photosynthesis rate varies between the years due to the assumed species-specific bell-shaped relationship (Fig. B5 a).
-In case of deciduous trees the length of the vegetation period (leaf onset to fall) affects additionally the annual photoproduction (e.g. Haxeltine and Prentice, 1996; Luo, 2007; Horn and Schulz, 2011; Gutiérrez and Huth, 2012; Sato et al., 2007).
-If the photosynthesis rate is much larger than the respiration rate (high AWP; for instance, low ratio of maintenance respiration to photosynthesis (RMP) under full light in Fig. B6 b), the positive effect of temperature on photosynthesis causes an increase of AWP in some simulated years.
-If both rates show the same magnitude (RMP under full light is closed to 1 in Fig. B6 b), higher temperatures increase respiration stronger than photoproduction (in most years), which result in a decrease of AWP.
+To understand the origin of the SI values, we make the following assumptions: An increase of 1 % °C -1 always results in an increase of 8.6 % of the respiration rate in the model (Fig. B5 b; Piao et al. (2010)).
+The positive effect of a temperature increase of 1 % °C -1 on the photosynthesis rate varies between the years due to the assumed species-specific bell-shaped relationship (Fig. B5 a).
+In case of deciduous trees the length of the vegetation period (leaf onset to fall) additionally affects the annual photoproduction (e.g., Haxeltine and Prentice, 1996; Luo, 2007; Horn and Schulz, 2011; Gutiérrez and Huth, 2012; Sato et al., 2007).
+If the photosynthesis rate is much larger than the respiration rate (high AWP; for instance, low ratio of maintenance respiration to photosynthesis under full light in Fig. B6 b), the positive effect of temperature on photosynthesis causes an increase of AWP in some simulated years.
+If both rates show the same magnitude (ratio of maintenance respiration to photosynthesis under full light is closed to 1 in Fig. B6 b), higher temperatures increase respiration stronger than photoproduction (in most years), which results in a decrease of AWP.